-The Defendant can be found guilty only if all the following facts are proved beyond a reasonable doubt:
+The Defendant can be found guilty only if all the following facts are proved

-- (1) two or more people in some way agreed to try to accomplish a shared and unlawful plan to possess or import [substance]; - (2) the Defendant, knew the unlawful purpose of the plan and willfully joined in it; and - (3) the object of the unlawful plan was to [possess with the intent to distribute] [import] more than [threshold] of [substance].
+- 1. two or more people in some way agreed to try to accomplish a shared and unlawful plan, the object of which was to [possess with the intent to distribute] [import] [substance]; and - 2. the Defendant knew the unlawful purpose of the plan and willfully joined in it.